Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 Apple-style uncompressed audio

-If you want more format context, Softorino also has a guide on whether iPhone can play WAV files.
-The same lesson applies: Apple devices like Apple-friendly formats.
+If you also use an iPhone, the same Apple-format logic applies.
+Softorino has a related guide on whether iPhone can play WAV files, and the lesson is similar: Apple devices prefer Apple-friendly formats.

 How to Play Flac Music on I Pod With Rock Box

-• Fastest path: use WALTR PRO to transfer FLAC to iPod without iTunes syncing.
+• Fastest iPod path: use WALTR PRO to transfer FLAC or ALAC files without iTunes syncing.

-• Free manual path: convert FLAC to ALAC, then sync through Apple Music, Finder, or iTunes.
+• Clean manual path: convert FLAC to ALAC, then sync through Apple Music, Finder, or iTunes.

-• Storage-first path: convert to AAC or MP3 if you care more about space than lossless audio.
+• Storage-first path: use AAC or MP3 when file size matters more than lossless quality.

-For most people, WALTR PRO is the right choice because it removes the boring part.
-Your job is to choose the music.
-The app handles the transfer.
+For most iPod Classic owners, WALTR PRO is the easiest Softorino answer because it handles the boring middle.
+You choose the music.
+WALTR handles the transfer workflow.

-If the tracks do not appear after transfer or sync, check the boring stuff first.
-Boring fixes win more often than clever ones.
+If converted files do not appear on the iPod Classic, check the simple stuff first.
+Simple fixes win more often than clever ones.

 1. Use a working USB cable and connect the iPod directly to the computer.

-3. Check the Music app, not the Files app.
+3. Check the codec, not just the .m4a file extension.

-4. Confirm the FLAC file plays on your computer before transfer.
+4. Confirm the files play on your computer before transfer.

 5. Clean up missing artist, album, and track metadata.

-If manual syncing fails, confirm the converted files are ALAC, MP3, AAC, WAV, or AIFF.
-If the files are still FLAC after conversion, the iPod Classic will not play them through the native player.
+If manual syncing fails, check whether Apple Music or iTunes imported the files in the first place.
+If the files are still FLAC, the iPod Classic will not play them through the native player.

 Can iPod Touch Play FLAC?

 The iPod Touch is different from the iPod Classic.
-It runs iOS, so it can use third-party apps that handle FLAC playback, such as VLC-style players.
-But the native Apple Music app still expects Apple-friendly library formats.
+It runs iOS, so it can use third-party apps that play FLAC directly.
+VLC-style players can help if you only care about playback inside that app.

-This article focuses on iPod Classic because that is where the FLAC question hurts most.
-For broader media transfer, see Softorino's guide on how to play MKV on iPhone.
+This article focuses on iPod Classic because that is where FLAC support hurts most.
+For broader device transfer, see Softorino’s guide on how to play MKV on iPhone.

 FAQ